hemantksingh/messup-learn/fundamentals/web and apis/REST.md

 }

 ```

+This PUT request is going to replace the resource state regardless of what the state originally was, since there is no way for the server to know the validity of the request except from inclusion of additional header (If-Unmodified-Since or If-Match)

 If the patch document size is larger than the size of the new resource data that would be used in a PUT, then it might make sense to use PUT instead of PATCH.